bartr/vllm/system-design.md

 ---

-### 11.6 Cache and Workload Identity
+### 12.6 Cache and Workload Identity

 A key design principle is that **DSL directives do not affect cache identity**:

 * Cache keys are generated **after directive stripping**
 * Multiple DSL variants of the same prompt map to the **same cached response**
+* `no-cache` bypasses the lookup and skips the write — useful for benchmarking the upstream model without polluting cached results
-* `no-cache` bypasses the lookup but still writes the downstream response back into the cache (refresh semantics)
+* `re-cache` bypasses the lookup and writes the fresh response back — useful for refreshing a stale entry in place
+* `no-cache` and `re-cache` share a single directive class, so combining them in one prompt is harmless (first wins)

 This ensures: